May 15, 2026 · 15 min read

 A small estate-planning practice we work with, a 4-attorney firm in Texas with 28 years of operating history, deployed Cowork for client-intake document drafting starting in early 2026.
 The workflow before Cowork: senior paralegal assembles intake packet (engagement letter, scope attachment, client questionnaire, conflict check) in approximately 90 minutes per matter, attorney reviews for 20 minutes.
 The workflow after Cowork: senior paralegal prompts Cowork through the intake materials in 15 minutes, edits the output for 20 minutes, attorney reviews for 20 minutes.
 Time saved per intake: 55 minutes.
 The firm runs roughly 12 intakes per week, so the cumulative time saved is approximately 11 attorney-equivalent hours per week, roughly a quarter of an attorney's billable capacity, redirected to higher-value work.

 The same firm explicitly did not deploy Cowork for client-facing communication or deposition preparation.
 The senior partner's decision: start narrow, prove the workflow, then expand.
 After three months of clean intake-only deployment, the firm is now evaluating deposition prep as the second workflow.
-Other case studies of related work, including our CRM attribution overhaul for a different practice area, the on-demand webinar system we built for an elder-law firm, and the automated sales director deployment in HubSpot, all follow the same narrow-workflow-first discipline.
+Other case studies of related work, including our marketing intelligence vendor-verdict report for a different practice area (a diligence-shaped methodology relevant to firms evaluating new AI tooling), our CRM attribution overhaul, the on-demand webinar system we built for an elder-law firm, and the automated sales director deployment in HubSpot, all follow the same narrow-workflow-first discipline.

 The honest closer

 Most small legal firms should not custom-build AI.
 Most should pick one workflow, deploy Cowork, prove the time-save, document the internal policy, and re-evaluate quarterly.
 The competitive pressure is real (firms that absorb a 30 to 40% productivity gain on routine workflows can compete on price and margin against firms twice their size that don't), and the regulatory pressure is real (state bars are watching for AI failures), but neither pressure justifies a casual deployment.
-Cowork is good enough for about 80% of small-firm AI use cases.
+The May 12 "Claude for Legal" expansion makes Cowork good for about 85% of small-firm AI use cases (up from 80% before the plugins and connectors shipped).
 Spellbook is the right add-on for contract-heavy practices.
 Harvey is overkill for the small-and-mid-firm legal segment.
 Custom-build is a procurement-discipline decision that should require a formal cost-benefit case before any firm under 25 attorneys takes it on.

 If your firm is on the fence, the practical first move is a 30-minute conversation with someone who has actually deployed this, not a vendor demo.
 We're available for that conversation.
 And the Revenue Partnership Strategy framework we've published is the underlying go-to-market logic if you want to see how we think about extending firms' practice with embedded creative-technical capacity.